lucianoojeda36/lucianoojeda36/README.md

   <br/>
   <p>
    <b>
-    Hi, I'm Luciano — a Civil Engineer and a Full Stack Web Developer.
+    Hi, I'm Luciano — a Full Stack Web Developer and a Civil Engineer.
 My working principle is learning by doing. 💯
    </b>
   </p>